It's sad - Australia is a world leader in deforestation and species extinction.

 - making history with Australia's largest land purchase for conservation.

 - restoring lost shellfish reefs across the southern coasts of Australia.
-Once abundant, now up to 99% of them are gone.
+Once abundant, now over 90% of them are wiped out.

 - reducing destructive late season wildfires in the Northern Territory and reducing carbon emissions.